OpenCollarTeam/opencollarteam.github.io/Open-Collar-Designers.md

 title: OpenCollar Designers
 ---

-Official Design Partners use the OpenCollar scipts to create collars, jewelery, add-on apps, and accessories.
+Official Design Partners use the OpenCollar scripts to create collars, jewelery, add-on apps, and accessories.
 Enjoy browsing their selections, visit their inworld shops, and add them to your Marketplace favorites!

 Interested in becoming an Official Design Partner?
 [Design Partner Application](#application)